abnamrocoesd/ToggleProc/README.md

 # ToggleProc
-Annotate your toggles with this library
+Make your toggles manageable with this library.
+Features:
+* Build-time information about the toggles such as:
+  * toggle expiration
+  * exceeding number of toggles
+  * toggles too futuristic
+* Configure whether the build breaks or gives warning when the above conditions are not met
+* Use annotation to define the toggles
+* TODO: use this library for A/B testing

 # Getting started
 Add the dependency